 Who hasn’t had a fish bowl?

-Often they are gifts from people who just think you can add cold water to a bowl and drop a pretty fish in there and that’s it.
+They are often gifts from people who just think you can add cold water to a bowl and drop a pretty fish in there and that’s it.
 It will live forever without any filtration or aeration.

 Well, they are wrong!

 Not only is it unfair and cruel to keep a fish in this type of environment but it isn’t very nice to have in your bedroom, the smell alone isn’t very nice.

-By simply adding a small and inexpensive filter to your small tank or bowl will improve the look of the tank and make the environment better for the fish.
+By simply adding a small and inexpensive filter to your small tank or bowl, it will improve the look of the tank and make the environment better for the fish.
 PS.
 We have reviewed some of the best fish tanks for bedrooms, take a look at our results.